medvedevmo/simpleChatGame/README.md

 # simpleChatGame

 ### English Version
 Very simple game.
 Guess which word is chosen from 1000 russian words.
 You have 10 attempts to guess the word.
-If you wrote right letter in right position, then you will get a message about that.
+If you wrote right letter in right position, then you will get a message about that letter and position.
+Every iteration of the game contains 10 hidden words to guess, if you want to get 10 words to guess again, you will need to answer "y" (means "yes") to the suggestion in the end of iteration.

 !help to print all commands<br>
 !rules to print rules and recommendations<br>